Think Your Veterinarian Is Good? Here's How To Tell

 But suppose you say,

-- "I'm interested in feeding my dog a homemade diet."
+• "I'm interested in feeding my dog a homemade diet.
+Maybe cooked, maybe raw."

 Then those smiles might vanish.

-Vets disagree with each other about a lot of things, but typically your vet doesn't want you to know that.
-Human doctors are the same way – they declare their opinions to be facts , and never tell you when other doctors disagree with them.
+Vets disagree with each other about a lot of things, but often your vet doesn't want you to know that.
+Human doctors are the same way – they declare their opinions to be facts, and they never tell you that other doctors disagree with them.
 Many doctors and vets just want us to do what they say, no questions asked.

-So if your vet doesn't believe in holistic philosophies or alternative treatments, you might consider finding another vet.
+So if your vet doesn't believe in holistic philosophies or alternative treatments, you should seriously consider finding another vet.

 Remember that YOU are in charge of your veterinary team

-The conventional vets I use are smart and dedicated.
-I very much appreciate their skills.
+The conventional vets I use are smart and dedicated and I very much appreciate their skills.

-But they have conventional mindsets, so their advice always revolves around surgeries, prescription diets, and drugs and medications.
+But I always keep in mind that they have conventional mindsets, so their advice always revolves around surgeries, prescription diets, and drugs and medications.

 When my dog has tests done, I listen to what my conventional vet has to say about the results.
 I listen to his recommendations for treatment.
-But then I do some research on my own.
+I ask lots of questions.
+And then I go home and do some research on my own.
 And I ask my alternative vet for HER recommendations.

 Often I decide to follow some of the recommendations from each one, combining the wisdom each brings to the table.

-You can see why a single holistic vet is your ideal choice!
-Then you won't need to go back and forth between two vets, which takes more time and money.
+You can see why a single holistic (or integrative) veterinarian would be better!
+Then you wouldn't need to go back and forth between two vets, which takes more time and money.
+Fortunately you might be able to find vets who encourage communication by phone and email, as my own vets do.

 But however you need to do it, valuable treatments that can make a difference to your dog's health should not be overlooked.